 A: The levee area is posted as "No Trespassing" However, as noted above, we will allow public access to the levee if there is no active maintenance or flood work occurring.
 Public vehicular access is prohibited on the levee at all times which includes parking.
 In the past, vehicles have parked along the shoulder of Garden Highway; please contact the appropriate law enforcement agency about restrictions on parking adjacent to the Garden Highway

 Q: Can we fish in the canals?

 A: As noted previously, our canals are posted as "No Trespassing" due to the potential dangers presented by our maintenance activities or our need for access during a flood.
-However, as long as we are not actively doing maintenance or in a flood, residents may fish in the canals though a valid Fishing License is required.
-Boating of any type is not allowed on our canals at anytime.
-No access of any kind is allowed in the areas around our pump stations due to the dangers of the pumps, motors and electrical power.
+However, as long as we are not actively doing maintenance or in a flood, residents may fish in the canals through a valid Fishing License is required.
+Boating of any type is not allowed on our canals at any time.
+No access of any kind is allowed in the areas around our pump stations due to the dangers of the pumps, motors, and electrical power.

 Q: What is a levee "boil"

 A: A levee boil is caused by water seeping under the levee and pushing its way up to the surface on the landside of the levee.
-During a flood or not, it is important that any leaks, seepage or boils be reported to the District as soon as possible so our crews can assess the situation and take appropriate action to prevent degredation of the levee.
+During a flood or not, it is important that any leaks, seepage, or boils be reported to the District as soon as possible so our crews can assess the situation and take appropriate action to prevent degradation of the levee.